 MergelRijk is another popular underground attraction in Valkenburg.
 It’s a former chalk quarry, where you can see various stone carvings with the most popular being the Night Watch of Rembrandt.

 You can do a self-guided tour of MergelRIjk and even make your own souvenir from stone.
 Tickets for adults cost 17,50 EUR and for kids (3-17 yoa) respectively 15,50 EUR.

 Just next door to the MergelRijk is another important attraction – the Coal Mine (Steenkolenmijn).
 Limburg became rich due to the coal mines in the region, but after they we closed for good in the 1970s, the region suffered from impoverishment and today it relies mainly on tourism.
 The Coal Mine is the only mine in the Netherlands that is still open for visitors.
 You can experience how it was to be working underground and what it was like to be a mine worker.

-Check the website of the Coal Mine for the opening times.
-Admission tickets for adults are 11 EUR, and for kids (5 – 12 yoa) – 8 EUR.
-There are also various combination tickets with other attractions like the MergelRijk and the Valkenier Theme Park.
+Admission tickets for adults are 13 EUR, and for kids (5-17 yoa) – 10 EUR.
 You can also book a guided tour in English, German or Dutch and it costs 20 EUR extra.
 The guides are former mine workers.

 5. See the Roman Catacombs